-In a recent interview with ITVAR News our CEO, Mayank Mittal, talks about the challenges in the quality assurance market in India, how we leverage crowdsourcing, advantages of Qualitrix’s remote & on-demand QA model and business sustenance in the post COVID-19 era.
+In a recent interview with ITVAR News our CEO, Mayank Mittal, talks about the challenges in the quality assurance market in India, how we leverage crowdsourcing, advantages of Qualitrix’s remote & on-demand customer experience services on QA model and business sustenance in the post COVID-19 era.

 The interview goes into depth on our approach, our technological innovations in QA solutions and how our remote & on-demand QA model is helping businesses, from startups to Fortune 500 companies, achieve sustainable quality with zero fixed cost and no operational risks.